 Teen Mentor Job Description (Sample)

-The Teen Mentoring program matches students in grades 10-12 from XYZ High School with students in grades 1-4 from ABC Elementary School.
-The mission of the Teen Mentoring Program is to engage students in creating welcoming, caring, respectful and safe school communities through the development of positive mentoring relationships.
+The Teen Mentoring initiative matches students in grades ie. 10-12 from XYZ High School with students in grades _ - _from ABC Elementary School.
+The mission of thisTeen Mentoring Intiative is to engage students in creating welcoming, caring, respectful and safe school communities through the development of positive mentoring relationships.

 Teen Mentor Job Description

-Teen mentors commit to spending consistent, weekly time with a child (mentee) being a friend, role model, and confidant.
-Teen mentors meet one-to-one with an assigned mentee at ABC Elementary School and participate in games, activities, crafts, conversation and goal-setting from October until the end of the school year.
+Teen mentors commit to spending consistent, weekly (this can be changed to fit your school’s plan) time with a child (mentee) being a friend, role model, and confidant.
+Teen mentors meet one-to-one with an assigned mentee at ABC School and participate in games, activities, crafts, conversation and goal-setting from (or other date)until the end of the school year (or other date).
 Teen mentors listen to their mentees, provide support and guidance, help them to build communication and social skills, and develop a friendship based on trust and respect.

-Benefits of Teen Mentoring Programs for Mentors
+Benefits of Teen Mentoring for Mentors

 Gain experience and skills for resumes, post-secondary school and future careers